 After years of being vilified, laminate countertops have surged back in popularity.
 There's no secret to this.
 At one time, laminates held a firm position as the manmade materials countertop of choice.
-But this position was challenged with the introduction of solid surfaces (i.e., Corian).
-Why finish your kitchen off with laminate's layers (more on this below) when you can have a surface that was solid and homogeneous, a quality offered by both solid surface and quartz.
+But this position was challenged with the introduction of solid surfaces such as Corian.
+Later, another competitor came along: quartz countertops.
+The thinking among many homeowners was that they preferred a surface that was solid and homogeneous, a quality offered by both solid surface and quartz.

-Will it find a place in yours?
-Let's demystify laminate countertops by looking at the manufacturing process, installation techniques, prices, and major manufacturers.
+Will laminate find a place in yours?
+Demystify laminate countertops by looking at the manufacturing process, installation techniques, price ranges, and major manufacturers.

 Laminate came of age in the 1960s and 1970s, when plastic everything was the vogue.
 Certainly, laminate must be a modern plastic substance that is environmentally evil?

-- Melamine Resin - Transparent.
-Protects everything else below it.
+- Melamine Resin: This transparent top protects everything else below it.

 - Overlay or Wear Layer: This layer is composed of paper similar to the paper used to make coffee filters or tea bags.
-Also, carries some melamine resin and aluminum oxide with it.
+Also, this layer carries some melamine resin and aluminum oxide with it.

-- Kraft Paper - Similar to paper in grocery bags, the Kraft paper layer forms the core of the laminate surface.
+- Kraft Paper: This bottom-most layer, similar to paper in grocery bags, is a kraft paper layer that forms the core of the laminate surface.
 This paper is hardened with resins.

-Unlike difficult-to-install materials like slab granite or solid surface, the laminate can either be DIY-installed or professionally installed.
+Unlike materials that are difficult to install, like slab granite or solid surface, the laminate can either be do-it-yourself-installed or professionally installed.

-- DIY Install Pre-Fabricated Counters: You can purchase pre-fabricated laminate counters online or from home improvement stores.
+You can purchase pre-fabricated laminate counters online or from home improvement stores.
 These counters have the laminate surface already applied to the base and with edge treatments added.
 Your range of looks is limited.
-Home improvement stores tend to only carry 3-5 styles in stock, though you can special order other styles.
+Home improvement stores tend to only carry very few styles in stock, though you can special order other styles.

-- Pro-Installed: Your pool of sizes and styles is expanded to the maximum.
-As noted in the previous step, the installer first lays down the particleboard base, then applies your choice of the laminate surface with a strong adhesive.
-Excess laminate is routed off and edge treatments added.
+During installation, the installer first lays down the particleboard base, then applies your choice of the laminate surface with a strong adhesive.
+Excess laminate is routed off and edge treatments are added.

 Laminate is distinctly different from other types of countertop materials:

-- Solid Surface vs. Laminate - If the laminate is ever confused with another countertop substance, it's usually what we call solid surface.
-Solid surface (i.e., Corian, etc.) is solid all the way through.
+- Solid Surface vs. Laminate: If the laminate is ever confused with another countertop substance, it's usually what we call solid surface.
+Solid surface (Corian is one famous brand name) is solid all the way through, from top to bottom.
 Laminate is typically cheaper than the solid surface and somewhat easier to fabricate.
 One notable difference is that scratches can be sanded out of solid surface countertops.
 Laminate is difficult to repair, and sanding is not possible at all.

 - Quartz or Natural Stone vs. Laminate: Stone can be either slab of natural stone or quartz (engineered stone made from stone particles bound by adhesives into slabs).
-In either case, the stone is solid all the way through, unlike laminate with its particleboard base.
-Stone is vastly more expensive than laminate and is difficult to fabricate and install.
-Between quartz and laminate, I would choose quartz.
-Between natural stone and laminate, it's a toss-up, as I do not relish maintaining my countertops by regularly sealing them.
+In either case, the material is solid all the way through, unlike laminate with its particleboard base.
+Quartz and stone are vastly more expensive than laminate and both are difficult to fabricate and install.
+One downside of natural stone is that it needs to be regularly sealed.

-- Tile vs. Laminate - Tile, either ceramic or stone, is a little like laminate in that it is a thin layer installed on a wood base.
+- Tile vs. Laminate: Tile, either ceramic or stone, is a little like laminate in that it is a thin layer installed on a wood base.
 The difference is that tile's base will usually by plywood, whereas laminate's base is particleboard.
 Tile counters are comparable to laminate in cost.
 The main downside of tile counters is the huge number of seams.
 Between tile and laminate and with all other factors being equal, most homeowners would choose laminate.
 Tile is rarely the go-to choice in kitchen or bathroom countertops anymore.